Ask a Pro Q&A How to Get Rid of Weeds SIGN UP

 Over time, honey can get grainy or crystallize into a hard, sugary mass.
 To liquefy the honey, remove the lid and place the honey jar in the microwave; if the container can’t go in the microwave, transfer the honey to a microwave-safe dish.
 Heat on medium power for 30 seconds, and stir.
 Repeat at 30-second intervals, stirring each time, until the honey is soft and fluid again.

-Related: 14 Pantry Goods That Basically Never Expire
+Related: 17 Pantry Foods That Never Expire

 Sayonara to Soggy Leftovers